skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/pages/09_page_titles.md

 <title>Page Titles - Skylight Accessibility</title>
 ```

-> The title for this page is 'Page Titles - Skylight Accessibility'.
+> The title for this page is "Page Titles - Skylight Accessibility".
 The first half is the name of this page and the second is the name of the site.